sparkflows/sparkflows-docs/docs/tutorials/data-engineering/dedup-customers.rst

 Below is the workflow.
 This workflow does the following:

 * Finds matching records between 2 given datasets.
-It first joins them with the columns state.
+It first joins them with the column "State".
 * Then it applies distance algorithms on a few fields to find the distance between the records.